VibAltekar/DeepML_Teaching/README.md

-These are some of my Deep Learning and ML related projects
+These are some of my deep learning sample scripts that I teach in workshops

 The projects are seperated by framework (Keras, PyTorch, Tensorflow)